dataformsjs/dataformsjs/README.md

 * **React JSX Loader – 6.6 kB** (91 kB full version uncompressed)
 * **React (Core Components) – 5.7 kB**
 * Individual React Components are between 3 and 12 kB when uncompressed and including comments.
-* Web Components are typically around 1 to 3 kB each, typically you will use a number of components so in the example apps this adds up to about 15 kB for each app.
+* **Web Components are typically around 1 to 3 kB each**, typically you will use a number of components so in the example apps this adds up to about 15 kB for each app.

 While the DataFormsJS Framework is small it will generally be used with a larger Templating or View Engine: